rjb7731/LegalAdminAutomation/README.md

 **Amendmentstracker** - Scans an outlook sent folder for document amend requests and keeps track of how many requests have been sent to the person and outputs the info into a spreadsheet.

+**EmailtoFolder** - Save all emails within outlook folders locally to your machine.

 _____________

 **General Automation**